The U.S. National Arboretum is breathing new life into a plant related to both the blueberry and cranberry.

-Washington Post gardening columnist Adrian Higgins took questions on how to improve your garden in the spring.
+Washington Post gardening columnist Adrian Higgins took questions on how to improve your garden in the summer.